 Watch this video to see how to align the belt of your Sunny Health & Fitness treadmill.

 After every workout, wipe down your running belt with a damp cloth to remove any dust or sweat that could have accumulated during your workout.
-This will prevent any sticky residue from coming in contact with any of the treadmill’s movable parts.
+This will prevent any sticky residue from encountering any of the treadmill’s movable parts.

 Don’t forget to clean and sanitize around your workout area.
 Watch for humidity, dust, or anything that can easily be lodged into the treadmill, especially underneath the equipment.
 Vacuum frequently around the treadmill to prevent dust accumulation.